Boyd Wilson: Career

 In 1990, Wilson formed the international act Living Daylights with Demarchi.
-They were signed to Massive Records through EMI and Toshiba EMI Japan, releasing three chart topping singles "Sliding", "Naturally" and "Merry Go Round".
-Their debut album was recorded at 301 studios in Sydney, with the sound engineer, Guy Gray.
+They were signed to Massive Records through EMI and Toshiba EMI Japan, releasing three singles: "Sliding", "Naturally" and "Merry Go Round".
+"Merry Go Round" was their highest charting single, peaking at number 105 on the ARIA Charts in June 1993.
+Their debut album was recorded at 301 studios in Sydney, with sound engineer Guy Gray.
 In Japan, their debut album reached Top 10 in many prefectures.
-The musical The Bridge with the script written by Louise Helfgott with songs and music by Wilson, Demarchi and Helfgott.
-In 1997, it won an Australia Day award for benefits to the community and all over excellence.
+The musical The Bridge with the script written by Louise Helfgott had songs and music by Wilson, Demarchi and Helfgott.
+In 1997, it won an Australia Day award for benefits to the community and overall excellence.
 Wilson and Demarchi co-founded and were Musical Directors for Variety WA's Variety Youth Choir.
 They released a CD in 2001 titled Big Heart.
 Wilson and Demarchi enlisted a group of legendary special guests featuring Rolf Harris, John Paul Young, Jill Perryman (Boy from Oz), Russell Morris, Keith Potger and others.
 In May 2000, Variety WA awarded Boyd and Demarchi the prestigious "Variety Heart of Show business Award" for founding and producing the Variety Youth Choir.